 Now, suppose George managed to slam on his brakes, minimizing the impact.
-Sally suffered minor whiplash from that collision, but was instead driven out of her lane into oncoming traffic.
-She suffers severe injuries as she makes impact with Karen in a minivan.
+Sally suffered minor whiplash from that collision but was instead driven out of her lane into oncoming traffic.
+She suffers severe injuries as she makes an impact with Karen in a minivan.
 In this instance, George might try to avoid liability by claiming Sally’s injuries resulted from her impact with Karen, but since that was a reasonably foreseeable result of George’s negligence, he would likely still be held responsible.

 When Intervening Cause Becomes Superseding Cause